Diamond Certification: Best Grading Labs in 2024

 The Diamond Grading Process

 The major grading laboratories employ remarkably similar procedures for assessing and grading diamonds.
 The process typically involves multiple graduate gemologists independently evaluating a diamond's cut, color, clarity, and carat weight.
 The final grades are determined after all evaluations have been considered.
-This approach helps minimize the potential for human error in establishing a diamond's final grade, although it doesn't eliminate it.
+This approach helps minimize the potential for human error in establishing a diamond's final grade, although it does not eliminate it.

 Inconsistencies can arise when a diamond is reevaluated by a different lab, particularly when a stricter or more consistent lab reassesses a diamond graded by a less rigorous lab.
 Such inconsistencies are more pronounced among labs with varying grading standards.